KalenShamy/PrimeSpiral/README.md

 # PrimeSpiral
-This is a prime spiral inspired by The Coding Train on YouTube
+A prime spiral inspired by The Coding Train on YouTube

 ---